FThompsonBrowes/FT_devsite/_projects/Tableau_API d2.md

 ---
 layout: project
-title: 'Implementation of the Tableau JavaScript API'
+title: 'Implementing Tableau's JavaScript API'
 caption: How to filter multiple dashboards together using iFrames
 description: >
-  Testing 1,2,3
+    Building on the Tableau Knowledge Base resources, this post is meant to provide detailed instructions and the code required to implement Tableau's JavaScript API and filter multiple dashboards simutaneously on your personal or company website.
 date: '01-01-2019'
 image:
   path: /assets/img/projects/crc960-asset.png